OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## custom function

-In the Office Add-ins documentation, a **custom function** is a user-defined function in Excel.
+A **custom function** is a user-defined function in Excel.
 Custom functions in Excel enable developers to add new functions, beyond the typical Excel features, by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any native function in Excel.
 See [Create custom functions in Excel](../excel/custom-functions-overview.md) to learn more.

 ## host

-In the Office Add-ins documentation, **host** typically refers to an Office application.
+**Host** typically refers to an Office application.
 The Office applications, or hosts, that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.

 See also: [application](#application), [client](#client), [Office application, Office client](#office-application-office-client).

 ## Office application, Office client

-In the Office Add-ins documentation, **Office client** refers to an Office application.
+**Office client** refers to an Office application.
 The Office applications, or clients, that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.

 See also: [application](#application), [client](#client), [host](#host).

 ## platform

-In the Office Add-ins context, a **platform** usually refers to the operating system running the Office application.
+A **platform** usually refers to the operating system running the Office application.
 Platforms that support Office Add-ins are Windows, Mac, iPad, and web browsers.

 ## quick start